First Aid: Dehydration

 - can't keep clear liquids down

 - Washing hands well and often can help prevent many of the illnesses that can lead to dehydration.

-- Encourage frequent, small amounts of fluids to avoid dehydration during illnesses.
+- Encourage taking in frequent, small amounts of liquids during illnesses to prevent dehydration.

-- If vomiting occurs, use only clear fluids to rehydrate.
+- If vomiting happens, use only clear fluids to rehydrate.